 Patient will present as → a 45-year-old woman presented with a 4-year history of progressive increase in body size, lactation and amenorrhoea, and a six-week history of worsening symptoms of heart failure.
 Physical examination showed coarse facial features, spade-like hands and feet, pitting pedal edema, galactorrhoea, and features of congestive cardiac failure.
-Chest radiograph showed gross cardiomegaly.
+The chest radiograph showed gross cardiomegaly.
 On skull radiograph, destruction of the floor of the pituitary fossa was noted, with an erosion of the clinoid processes.
 She had hyperprolactinemia.
-Fasting and post-glucose growth hormones values were elevated.
+Fasting and post-glucose growth hormone values were elevated.

-Gigantism and acromegaly are usually caused by a pituitary adenoma that secretes excessive amounts of Growth Hormone GH); rarely, they are caused by non-pituitary tumors that secrete GHRH.
+Gigantism and acromegaly are usually caused by a pituitary adenoma that secretes excessive amounts of Growth Hormone (GH); rarely, they are caused by non-pituitary tumors that secrete GHRH

 Diagnose by measuring IGF-1 and GH levels

 Serum IGF-1 should be measured in patients with suspected acromegaly

 - IGF-1 levels are typically substantially elevated (3-fold to 10-fold), and because IGF-1 levels do not fluctuate as GH levels do, they are the simplest way to assess GH hypersecretion.
 IGF-1 levels also can be used to monitor response to therapy

 Plasma GH levels measured by radioimmunoassay are typically elevated